amirmasoudabdol/Bilbo/docs/doxygen/Classes/classsam_1_1_g_r_m_data_strategy.md

+!!! note "Note"
-**Note**: This routine uses the secondary random number stream to avoid conflicting with the main random engine.
+    This routine uses the secondary random number stream to avoid conflicting with the main random engine.